chakravala/AbstractTensors.jl/README.md

 Additionally, `TupleVector` is provided as a light weight alternative to [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).

+If the environment variable `STATICJL` is set, the `StaticArrays` package is depended upon.

 ## Interoperability

 Since `TensorBundle` choices are fundamental to `TensorAlgebra` operations, the universal interoperability between `TensorAlgebra{V}` elements with different associated `TensorBundle` choices is naturally realized by applying the `union` morphism to operations.